Fold Algorithms

 fold_left_first_with_iter()

-Below is an example of it being used:
+Below is an example of the algorithm in use:

 #include <algorithm>